 Even if you received the vaccines you needed as a child, the protection for some vaccines can wear off.
 Every year, thousands of adults in the U.S. become seriously ill and are hospitalized because of diseases that vaccines can help prevent.

-All adults need a seasonal flu (influenza) and Td or Tdap vaccine.
+All adults need a COVID-19 vaccine, a seasonal flu (influenza) vaccine, and Td or Tdap vaccine.
 Depending on your job, lifestyle, health conditions or travel plans, you might be at risk for other diseases.
-Visit this site to see what vaccines are recommended for you2.
+Visit this site to see what vaccines are recommended for you.

 Your vaccination record (sometimes called your immunization record) provides a history of all the vaccines you received as a child and adult.
 This record may be required for certain jobs, travel abroad, or school registration4.

-Talk with your doctor about the best way to make sure you are up to date on vaccines.
+Talk with your doctor about the best way to COVID-19 vaccination for people who are pregnant. make sure you are up to date on vaccines.